Cenote Suytun is arguably one of the best cenotes in Valladolid and perhaps the entire Yucatán Peninsula in Mexico!

-I have put together this complete travel guide of Cenote Suytun including where it is, how to get there, how much it costs, and what to expect!
+I have put together this complete travel guide of Suytun Cenote including where it is, how to get there, how much it costs, and what to expect when you arrive.

 Cenote Suytun is a short 15-minute drive from the center of Valladolid in the Yucatán Peninsula, Mexico.
 It’s pretty close to the city center and very easy to get to.

 I personally visited Suytun Cenote from Tulum which is approximately 1 hour and 15 minutes drive.
-If you are coming from Tulum or Cancun and planning to arrive as soon as Cenote Suytun opens at 9:00 am, don’t forget to set your watch back 1 hour as there is a time difference.
+If you are coming from Tulum or Cancun and planning to arrive as soon as the cenote opens at 9:00 am, don’t forget to set your watch back 1 hour to allow for the time difference.

-The easiest way to get to Cenote Suytun is with your own rental car and it’s safe to park in the gravel parking lot out the front near the entrance.
+If you plan to visit without a tour, the easiest way to get there is with your own rental car, and it’s safe to park in the gravel parking lot out the front near the entrance.

 Yucatan Peninsula is said to be the safest place to drive in Mexico when it comes to getting behind the wheel yourself, so it’s definitely an option to consider.

-I always use Rentalcars.com to search and book car rentals in Mexico as they generally offer the best rates.
+I always use Discover Cars to search for and book car rentals in Mexico, as they generally offer the best rates.

-A taxi ride from Valladolid to Cenote Suytun should be no more than 100 MXN, so if there are a few of you it works out better to split the cost.
+Alternatively, you can take a taxi ride from Valladolid to the cenote, which should be no more than 100 MXN, so if there are a few of you it works out better to split the cost.
 Some cab drivers will try to charge you 150 – 200 MXN but you shouldn’t pay more than 100 MXN for this short 15-minute drive.

 CENOTE SUYTUN ENTRANCE FEE & OPENING HOURS

-Cenote Suytun Mexico is not that cheap but not overly expensive with an entrance fee of 120 MXN.
+Cenote Suytun Mexico is not that cheap but not overly expensive with an entrance fee of 120 MXN ($6).

 Suytun Cenote opening hours are from 9:00 am to 5:00 pm – 7 days a week.

-Whether you arrive by car, bike or taxi you’ll first have to pay the entrance fee before continuing along the path to Cenote Suytun.
+Whether you arrive by car, bike, or taxi you’ll first have to pay the entrance fee before continuing along the path to the cenote.

-The parking lot is a good indicator to know how many people you can expect within Cenote Suytun.
+The parking lot is a good indicator to know how many people you can expect at the cenote.
 When I visited, there were no other cars in the parking lot and sure enough, I had the entire place to myself.

 There are bathroom and changing room facilities available in the park right next to the ticket office.
 There is also a restaurant that serves food and drinks.

-There are actually two cenotes on-site at Suytun Cenote and both of them are included in the entrance fee, although the second one is often forgotten by visitors.
+There are actually two cenotes at this location, and both of them are included in the entrance fee, although visitors often forget the second one.
 Definitely make sure to check both of them out during your visit.
-If you are unsure where to go, simply ask the ticket officer to point you in the right direction of the second cenote.
+If you are unsure where to go, ask the ticket officer to point you in the right direction of the second cenote.

-Make your way down the path to Cenote Suytun to where you’ll see a life jacket renting stand.
-The price to rent a life jacket is an additional 30 MXN and it’s mandatory to wear one if you plan to go swimming inside the cenote.
+Make your way down the path to Cenote Suytun where you’ll see a life jacket renting stand.
+The price to rent a life jacket is an additional 30 MXN, and it’s mandatory to wear one if you plan to go swimming inside the cenote.

-The entrance to Cenote Suytun is via a steep concrete staircase that leads underground and to where it opens up inside the cave.
+The entrance to the Cenote is via a steep concrete staircase that leads underground and to where it opens up inside the cave.

-The reason why Cenote Suytun is so unique is that it’s a cave cenote with a spark of natural light beaming down into the middle of the cave through a hole in the roof.
+The reason why this cenote is so unique is that it’s a cave cenote with a spark of natural light beaming down into the middle of the cave through a hole in the roof.
 The cave is pretty dark inside though there are a few hanging light bulbs lighting the way down the steps.